NithinKalidas/Appian/Generic.md

 ## 47. What are Production bugs?
 How did you fix them?

-## 48. How do you approach Pessimistic locking in appain?

 ## 49. How do you resolve write to records got errored out because of unique constraints ID?

 ## 50. An external Integration in experiencing timout when sending a large volume of data?
 How do you resolve?